Characters: Bloodline Champions

-Super Mode: Their ultimate teleports them to a location, and applies an 8-second effect on themr that increases the damage of their next basic attack, and causes hitting with their basic attack to reset the cooldown of their teleporting Deviate ability (which also increases their damage for a short time after using).
+- Super Mode: Their ultimate teleports them to a location, and applies an 8-second effect on them that increases the damage of their next basic attack, and causes hitting with their basic attack to reset the cooldown of their teleporting Deviate ability (which also increases their damage for a short time after using).
 Casting Deviate during the duration of the ultimate resets the aforementioned effect.
 In other words, Teleport Spam to the extreme.

 The Spear Masters are experts at dealing melee damage and avoiding enemy damage through improving their own capabilities and incapacitating their opponents.

-Flash Step: Their EX, damaging and locking the cooldowns of enemies hit in the path.
+- Flash Step: Their EX, damaging and locking the cooldowns of enemies for a short duration hit in the path.